 Increased media spending on the mere repetition of a product’s features and advantages makes for an increasingly expensive and decreasingly effective tool for winning new customers.
+As well as organizing events or sales promotions in which only a part of the audience participates.
 It is pointless to keep inviting more advertising agencies to tender and searching for ever-more-creative campaigns or event concepts to put the brand on the shopping list.
 People today simply block out most ads.

 And that changes the rules for building brands as well.

 Brand managers aiming for significantly broader reach and the creation of strong emotional bonds between the brand and the consumer need to go beyond the bounds of conventional marketing.
 If they want to win the battle for market share in the dynamically evolving era of the experience economy, they must face the overall transformation of brand strategy from passive to active.
 So, it will certainly come in handy to explore the experiential marketing approach.

 Traditional marketing originated as a response to the era of the Industrial Revolution.
 It focuses on the functional elements of the goods sold, the benefits that the brand brings, and its values.
 It views consumers as rational actors who primarily care about the functional characteristics and benefits of products.

 Its pillar has become the marketing funnel, whereby brands invest the greatest share of energy and money in raising awareness, in the hope that at the end of the road consumers will choose their product.
 As early as the beginning of the 21st century, the first facts began to appear indicating that this idea needs to be fundamentally reworked.

 In 2009, Chris Janiszewski, President of the Association for Consumer Research, disclosed that product usage not only provides a benefit experience, but also an experience related to the brand and the meanings it has come to represent.
 Traditional marketing looks only toward the former.